mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 ..  code-block:: bash

-    $ sudo /opt/certbot/certbot-auto certonly -a webroot --webroot-path /var/www/html -d hawksnest.ddns.net
-    $ sudo /opt/certbot/certbot-auto certonly -a webroot --webroot-path /var/www/html -d hawksnest.serveftp.com
     $ sudo /opt/certbot/certbot-auto certonly -a webroot --webroot-path /var/www/html -d mousepawmedia.net -d nextcloud.mousepawmedia.net -d phabricator.mousepawmedia.net -d ehour.mousepawmedia.net -d time.mousepawmedia.net -d jenkins.mousepawmedia.net -d registry.mousepawmedia.net -d secure.mousepawmedia.net -d files.mousepawmedia.net -d office.mousepawmedia.net -d sandbox.mousepawmedia.net -d pad.mousepawmedia.net -d ajc.mousepawmedia.net -d ibp.mousepawmedia.net

-Of course, we would change the ``hawksnest.ddns.net`` part to match the domain name we're getting the certificate for.
+Of course, we would change that the domain name(s) we're getting the certificate(s) for.

-..
-NOTE:: If you're needing to add a subdomain from a certificate,
+..  note:: If you're needing to add a subdomain from a certificate,
     use the appropriate command above, and include the :code:`--expand` flag.

 Follow the instructions on the screen to complete the process of getting the certificates.
-If successful, they can be found (visible only as root) in :file:`/etc/letsencrypt/live/hawksnest.ddns.net` (change the folder name to match the domain, of course).
+If successful, they can be found (visible only as root) in :file:`/etc/letsencrypt/live/mousepawmedia.net` (change the folder name to match the domain, of course).

 Next, we need to create symbolic links to the certificates so Apache can see